 - Use Market Team Cards to help bind your individual customer personas to some common purpose and some common set of overarching segment needs.

 Hopefully this series has provided some deeper insight into how you can better understand the target market(s) for your products and services.
 And if you’ve made it all the way through, I have a special gift for you!

-And, of course, if you have any questions or feedback, please get in touch with us by visiting the Ask A Question link above.
+And, of course, if you have any questions or feedback, please get in touch with us by visiting the contact link above.